mannypaeza/mannypaeza.github.io/README.md

 About
 ------

-I am Manuel Paez , a fourth-year Computer Science B.A student at Columbia University.
-I am currently a Research Assistant under Szabolcs Márka and a
+I am Manuel Paez, a fourth-year Computer Science B.A. student at Columbia University.
+I am a Research Assistant under Szabolcs Márka and a
 Research Intern in the Chklovskii Group at Simons Foundation Flatiron Institute.
+I previously worked at under Principal Investigator Kiyohito Iigaya at the Iigaya Labs in Computational Psychiatry.
 I am also referred to as Manny.
 I speak English, Deutsch, Français, Español, and 한국어.

 Research Interests
 ------